Domestic Battery - Cook County - Not Guilty

 The only testimony at trial was from the complaining witness.
 The defendant did not testify, nor did the police officer.
 At the end of the trial, the Judge found the client not guilty of the Domestic Battery charges and agreed with Mr. Dimeas's argument that this was nothing more than a consensual sexual encounter and that no harmful or offensive contact occurred to justify a finding that the client had committed a Domestic Battery.

 Chicago Domestic Battery lawyer, James Dimeas, has been handling Domestic Battery cases throughout Chicago, Cook County, DuPage County and Kane County for over 25 years.
-James G. Dimeas is a nationally-recognized, award-winning Domestic Battery lawyer.
-The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer, Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago", and James Dimeas has been named a "Best DUI Attorney."
+James G. Dimeas is a nationally-recognized, award-winning Domestic Battery attorney.
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago", and James Dimeas has been named a "Best DUI Attorney."
 The American Institute of Legal Advocates named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-AVVO rates James Dimeas as "Superb," the highest rating possible for any criminal defense lawyer in the United States.
+AVVO rates James Dimeas as "Superb," the highest rating possible for any Domestic Battery lawyer in the United States.